bibainet/chrome-scroll-navigator/README.md

 Version history
 ---------------

+### 1.0.4 2017.12.08

++ Added horisontal scroll: when the current vertical scrolling position is 0 and the previous position is not present, the scroll to top/back function (left click) will scroll the page to the right/left
+* Some internal improvements

 ### 1.0.3 2017.10.27

 * Fix scroll down issues on some sites with non-standard layouts
-+ Added: scroll up/down by one page (whole screen) on mouse wheel
++ Added: scroll up/down by entire page (whole screen) on mouse wheel

 ### 1.0.2 2017.10.25